BONSAMURAIS/BONSAI-reproducibility/README.md

 ```

 Be aware, the following scripts can take several hours to run, and should in some environments be run in a terminal screen environment.
-While still in the pipenv, we convert hsup data file to an rdf graph with the following commands:
+While still in the pipenv, we convert the hsup data file to an RDF graph with the following commands:
 ```bash
 csv2rdf-cli -i EXIOBASE_conversion_software/data/MR_HSUP_2011_v3_3_17.csv -o EXIOBASE_conversion_software/data/  -c HSUP --flowtype output --multifile 100000 --merge True